Glymphatic system: Structure

-Paravascular spaces are CSF-filled channels formed between the brain blood vessels and leptomeningeal sheathes that surround cerebral surface vessels and proximal penetrating vessels.
-Around these penetrating vessels, paravascular spaces take the form of Virchow-Robin spaces.
-Where the Virchow-Robin spaces terminate within the brain parenchyma, paravascular CSF can continue traveling along the basement membranes surrounding arterial vascular smooth muscle, to reach the basal lamina surrounding brain capillaries.
-CSF movement along these paravascular pathways is rapid and arterial pulsation has long been suspected as an important driving force for paravascular fluid movement.
-In a study published in 2013, J. Iliff and colleagues demonstrated this directly, using in vivo two-photon microscopy.
-The authors reported that when cerebral arterial pulsation was either increased or decreased, the rate of paravascular CSF flux in turn increased or decreased, respectively.
+Paravascular spaces are CSF-filled channels formed between brain blood vessels and leptomeningeal sheathes that surround cerebral surface vessels and proximal penetrating vessels.
+Around these penetrating vessels, paravascular spaces take the form of Virchow-Robin spaces where paravascular CSF can continue traveling along the basement membranes surrounding arterial vascular smooth muscle to reach the basal lamina surrounding brain capillaries.

-Astrocytes extend long processes that interface with neuronal synapses, as well as projections referred to as 'end-feet' that completely ensheathe the brain's entire vasculature.
-Astrocytes are known to facilitate changes in blood flow and have long been thought to play a role in waste removal in the brain.
-Astrocytes express water channels called aquaporins.
-Until 2000, no physiological function had been identified that explained their presence in the mammalian CNS.
-Aquaporins are membrane-bound channels and regulate the flux of water into and out of cells.
-Relative to simple diffusion, they increases water permeability 3– to 10-fold.
+Astrocytes extend processes that interface with neuronal synapses, as well as projections referred to as 'end-feet' that completely sheathe the brain's vasculature.
+Astrocytes facilitate changes in blood flow, and possibly influence waste removal from the brain.

-The two types of aquaporins expressed in the CNS are aquaporin-1, which is expressed by specialized epithelial cells of the choroid plexus, and aquaporin-4 (AQP4), which is expressed by astrocytes.
-Aquaporin-4 expression in astrocytes is highly polarized to the endfoot processes ensheathing the cerebral vasculature.
-Up to 50% of the vessel-facing endfoot surface that faces the vasculature is occupied by orthogonal arrays of AQP4.
+Astrocytes express water channels called aquaporins - membrane-bound channels that regulate water flux.
+The two types of aquaporins expressed in the CNS are aquaporin-1, which is expressed by specialized epithelial cells of the choroid plexus, and aquaporin-4, which is expressed by astrocytes.
+Up to 50% of the vessel-facing endfoot surface of astrocytes is occupied by aquaporin-4 channels.